tezegolo/Tezegolo/README.md

 ## Hi there! 👋

 I'm **tezegolo**, a passionate developer excited about coding and technology.
-I love building projects that make a difference!
+I love building projects that make a interest me!

 ## About Me

 Currently, I'm diving into software development and honing my skills in various programming languages.
-Based on my GitHub activity, I'm enthusiastic about creating applications that enhance user experiences.
+I'm enthusiastic about creating applications that enhance user experiences.

 ## Skills & Technologies